 Weeks 1 To 2

-For most users, zolpidem withdrawal symptoms will subside within the first 2 weeks.
-However, in some cases, psychological side effects, including anxiety, depression, and insomnia may continue for months.
+For most users, Ambien withdrawal symptoms will subside within the first 2 weeks.
+However, in some cases, Ambien psychological side effects, including anxiety, depression, and insomnia, may continue for months.
 Others may also experience ongoing cravings.
-Tremors, hallucinations, and seizures may occur rarely among individuals who stop zolpidem cold turkey.
+Tremors, hallucinations, and seizures may rarely occur among individuals who stop zolpidem cold turkey.